ceoeloidi/ML_P3_Image-to-Text_by_CHIHAB_EL_OIDI/README.md

-# Image-to-Text ML Application done using Gradio and Streamlit
+# Image-to-Text Application done using Gradio and Streamlit

   ## Try it Yourself